eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 The following [`balanced` global GC cycle](gc.md#balanced-policy) example is taken from a `balanced` verbose GC log.
 The output is broken down into sections to explain the GC processing that is taking place.

-A `balanced` global cycle is triggered if the JVM is close to throwing an out of memory exception, which only occurs under tight memory conditions.
+A `balanced` global cycle is triggered if the JVM is close to throwing an out of memory exception, which occurs only under tight memory conditions.
 Under these conditions, the `balanced` GC cannot reclaim enough memory by using only `balanced` partial and global *mark* cycles.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The element `<sys-start reason="explicit">` is used in the logs to record a cycle that has been triggered by an API rather than the garbage collector.
+:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The element `<sys-start reason="explicit">` is used in the logs to record a cycle that was triggered by an API rather than the garbage collector.

 To search for a `balanced` global cycle or increment, you can search for the `type` attribute value `global garbage collect` of the cycle or increment element.

 If the `balanced` global cycle is triggered during a [`balanced` global mark cycle](vgclog_examples#balanced-global-mark-gc-cycle), a new `global` cycle is not recorded.
-Instead, the global mark cycle's global mark phase increment switches to a global garbage collect increment that is run as a STW increment.
-This switch is recorded in the logs using a `<cycle-continue>` element, which precedes the `gc-start` element that records the new global garbage collect increment.
+Instead, the global mark cycle's global mark phase increment switches to a global garbage collect increment that is run as an STW increment.
+This switch is recorded in the logs by using a `<cycle-continue>` element, which precedes the `gc-start` element that records the new global garbage collect increment.

-If the `balanced` global cycle is not triggered during a `balanced` global mark cycle, the global cycle is recorded as a new cycle using the `<cycle-start>` element.
+If the `balanced` global cycle is not triggered during a `balanced` global mark cycle, the global cycle is recorded as a new cycle by using the `<cycle-start>` element.

-The element `<sys-start reason="explicit">` is used in the logs to record a cycle that has been [triggered explicitly](gc_overview.md#garbage-collection) rather than by the garbage collector.
+The element `<sys-start reason="explicit">` is used in the logs to record a cycle that was [triggered explicitly](gc_overview.md#garbage-collection) rather than by the garbage collector.
 For example, the trigger reason is recorded as `explicit` if a cycle is triggered by a `system/gc()` command that is invoked by an application.

-The ['balanced` global cycle's](gc.md) operations run as a single GC increment during a STW pause.
+The ['balanced` global cycle's](gc.md) operations run as a single GC increment during an STW pause.

 <table style="width:100%" align="center">
 <caption>Table showing the <code>balanced</code> global cycle's GC increment and corresponding XML elements.</caption>